Stephen-RA-King/pydough/README.md

 1. Put your pypi and testpypi keys into the .pypirc file
 2. Create a remote repository using GitHub
-3. If using GitHub actions - Add your PyPi and TestPyPi keys to the repository secrets with the following variable names:
+3. If using GitHub actions - Add your PyPi and TestPyPi keys to the repository actions secrets with the following variable names:
 - TEST_PYPI_API_TOKEN
 - PYPI_API_TOKEN
 4. Import the GitHub repository into [**Read the Docs**](https://readthedocs.org/)